 The Comprehensive Perinatal Services Program (CPSP) was created in 1987 to reduce morbidity and mortality among low-income pregnant women and their infants in California.
-CPSP is a Medi-Cal program that provides a model of enhanced obstetric services for eligible low-income pregnant and post partum women.
-In addition to standard obstetric services, women receive comprehensive nutrition services, psychosocial support, health education, and case management from conception through 60 days postpartum.
+CPSP is a Medi-Cal program that provides a model of enhanced obstetric services for eligible low-income pregnant and postpartum women.
+CPSP provides individuals with obstetric, psychosocial, nutrition, and health education services, and related case coordination during pregnancy and up to 60 days postpartum.

 The goals of the CPSP program are:

-- To decrease the incidence of low birth weight in infants
+- To decrease the incidence of low birth weight infants

 - To improve the outcome of every pregnancy

 - To give every baby a healthy start in life